spacekaila/spacekaila.github.io/research.md

 ## Graduate

 ### Rochester Institute of Technology
-* I am working with Richard O'Shaughnessy to study common envelope models for supernova progenitors.
+* I am working with Richard O'Shaughnessy to study compact binary remnants from isolated binary evolution.
+In particular, I am studying common envelope models and supernova recoil kicks using population synthesis and evolutionary models.

 ### University of Bonn
 * For my thesis I worked with Norbert Langer to study massive single stars in the Milky Way.
 I used evolutionary models and population synthesis of single rotating stars at Galactic metallicity to investigate stellar spindown and envelope inflation in massive main sequence stars.
 I compared my results to a selection of stars from [The IACOB Project](http://research.iac.es/proyecto/iacob/pages/en/introduction.php), a long term spectroscopic study of Galactic OB stars.
 You can view my thesis [here](https://astro.uni-bonn.de/~nlanger/thesis/kaila-master.pdf).